Kenny-still12/StudentOS/README.md

-Project Overview
+# Gaku Registre

-Gaku Registre is a personal work + finance management dashboard designed to accomodate the needs of international student in Australia.
+Gaku Registre is a personal work and finance management dashboard built for international students living and studying in Australia.
+It brings together shift tracking, income and expenses, currency conversion, and study information into a single place, so students can see their work hours, finances, and study status at a glance.

-What it does
+## Features

-part-time work and shift tracking fortnight work hour tracking
+- Part-time work and shift tracking
-Income and expense tracking
+- Fortnightly work-hour tracking
-savings/balance overview
+- Income and expense tracking
-Currency conversion
+- Savings and balance overview
-Study / trimester information
+- Currency conversion
-Dashboard summaries
+- Study and trimester information

-Technology Stack
+- Dashboard summaries

-• React + Vite
+## Tech stack

-• JavaScript
+- React + Vite
-• Tailwind CSS
+- JavaScript
-• Git + GitHub
+- Tailwind CSS
-• Browser fetch API
+- Git + GitHub
-StudentOS — Project Specification v1.0 Page 4
+- Browser Fetch API
-• LocalStorage
+- LocalStorage
-• One exchange-rate API
+- Exchange-rate API